 The 2021 Facilities Condition Assessment of buildings on CMU's main campus identified \$368 million in projected repair, upgrade and replacement costs for building assets valued at \$2.2 billion.
 In addition, deferred maintenance funds will be required to maintain the utility distribution systems valued at \$134 million and site infrastructure valued at \$46 million.
-The projected upgrade and replacement cost for the university data systems is estimated at \$35 million.
+The deferred maintenance of all IT capital equipment beyond the end of its useful life totals \$27.2 million.